 The packet contains: Camper Information Form, Summer Camp Registration Form and Signature Page of the Release Form.

-Fill out and sign all the forms fully, include payment by check, cash, Visa, Mastercard.
+Fill out and sign all the forms fully, include payment by check, cash, Visa, Mastercard or debit card.

 885 Sutro Ave.